Loading, please wait ...

 Missing information

-There are key requirements with every loan application that you must pay attention to.
+There are key requirements with every loan application that cannot be ignored.
 The lender needs to establish your identity, proof of residence and proof of employment among other things.

-Examples of such necessary information are a credit report, government-issued ID and in some cases collateral.
+Examples of such necessary information could be a credit report, government-issued ID and in some cases collateral.

-If you are missing some of this information a lender may reject your application.
+If you are missing some of this information you are essentially guaranteed to get denied.

 What to do when your loan application gets declined